 The obvious added value is providing riders with a series of options to protect themselves against sharks.
 The cost, effectiveness, and performance of the Xarki’s options will differ based on various factors.
 Some customers will prefer the sonar, some will prefer the repellent.
 Some might be happy just with the reinforced board and cool led lights since sharks attacks are statistically rare.

-The Xarki concept was developed in collaboration with Gebre Mesquitta, an industrial designer from Chicago, USA.
+The Xarki concept was developed in November 2015 by Charles Bombardier in collaboration with Gebre Mesquitta, an industrial designer from Chicago, USA.
 Gebre graduated from the Art Institute of Philadelphia with a B.S. in Industrial Design Technology, and is the CEO and Chief Designer at Alama Kayani.